ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 ```

 #### Executing SignalizedJunctionLeftTurn_1
-The ego vehicle is approaching a singalized Junction and turns right.
+The ego vehicle is approaching a singalized junction and turns right.

 ![](img/Images%20for%20execution%20results/IMG_20200605_184547.jpg)